dg1223/dg1223/README.md

 - 💬 Ask me about Explainable AI.
 - 🤔 I’m interested in remote work.
 - 📫 How to reach me: Send me a message on https://www.linkedin.com/in/shamiralavi
 - :milky_way: I love mountains and waterfalls.
-And...I stargaze...I have a telescope.

 <!--
 **dg1223/dg1223** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.